Thomasjkeel/FDRI-comparing-rainfall-data-in-upper-severn/README.md

 # FDRI-comparing-rainfall-data-in-upper-severn
 Project comparing rainfall estimates in the Upper Severn using rain gauges and gridded rainfall products.
 The two main gridded rainfall products available in the UK are the CEH-GEAR and HadUK-Grid, both of which have been extracted on a 1km by 1km grid.

+**Project Goal:** To reduce the uncertainty of rain-driven flood estimation in the upper reaches of the Severn catchment.

-This work was carried out as part of the [Floods and Droughts Research Infrastructure](https://fdri.org.uk/) (FDRI) project led by the UK Centre for Ecology & Hydrology.
+*This work was carried out as part of the [Floods and Droughts Research Infrastructure](https://fdri.org.uk/) (FDRI) project led by the UK Centre for Ecology & Hydrology.*

 ### The Upper Severn
+We define the Upper Severn in three catchments where the river flows at consequetively higher altitudes:  [Abermule](https://nrfa.ceh.ac.uk/data/station/info/54014) (flow gauge at: 86.8 m), [Dolwen](https://nrfa.ceh.ac.uk/data/station/info/54080) (147.3 m) and [Plynlimon Flume](https://nrfa.ceh.ac.uk/data/station/info/54022) (321.3 m).
 <img src="figures/upper_severn_catchments.png" width="600">

 ## Factors contributing to differences between CEH-GEAR & HadUK-Grid